lauramayfox/latouchehotel/README.md

 Content

-The article text for the Home page was taken from: https://www.independent.ie/regionals/wicklow/bray-news/old-hotel-is-transformed/39730580.html
+The article text for the Home page was taken from: <a href="https://www.independent.ie/regionals/wicklow/bray-news/old-hotel-is-transformed/39730580.html" target="_blank">The Irish Independent</a>

 Header: Love Running project walk-through to build the responsive header.

 Footer: The Web Shala (YouTube) walk through video on how to contruct a responsive footer

-Contact section: Adaption of W3Schools walk through form building tutorial.
+Contact section: Adaption of <a href="https://www.w3schools.com" target="_blank">W3Schools</a> walk through form building tutorial.

 Hero image section: Hero banner image walk-through by Career & Tech HQ (YouTube).